MicrosoftDocs/msteams-docs/msteams-platform/resources/moodle-lti-apps.md

 ## OneDrive LTI app

-The OneDrive LTI app allows the faculty and students to access their OneDrive files inside the LMS, which also includes the following:
+The OneDrive LTI app allows the faculty and students to access their OneDrive files inside LMS, which also includes the following:

-* Access class files in shared ODSP libraries from within LMS.
+* Access to class files in shared ODSP libraries from within LMS.
-* To share files using sharing links within LMS.
+* Share files using links within LMS.

 ## Class Teams LTI app